runarer/odin-battleship/README.md

 For removing loop, but now I need to reload the image.

 Look into Canvas API animations and requestAnimationFrame.
 The gif approach seems messy.
-For now, mark each square with 'M' og 'H'
+For now, mark each square with :fire: og :droplet:, this needs `String.fromCodePoint(0x1f4a7)`